For your convenience, here is our list of terms & vernacular used when discussing a business’s online activities:

 Organic Search Results – using SEO to get naturally high rankings in search results, such as by posting regular, interesting content that search engines will place near the top for specific search terms.

-Paid Search Results – includes: online ads consisting of an image and words that appear on a webpage; and paid search, where a company employs Google (or other search engine) paid keyword tools to help their website appear at or near the top of search results.
+Paid Search Results – includes: ads consisting of an image and words that appear on a webpage; ads that appear based on user searching specific keywords or phrases.
 These are marked with an “Ad” designation.
+See How Online Advertising Works: PPC, Search and Display Ads.

 PHP – A coding language that lets webpages communicate with databases that stores important website information, such as allowing information filled out in forms to be added to a database.
 Frequently written with MySQL code.